nedbat/cog/docs/index.rst

     $ python -m pip install cogapp

-You should now have a "cog" command, or cog.py in your Python scripts directory.
+You should now have a "cog" command you can run.

 See the :ref:`changelog <changes>` for the history of changes.